Day 01: Arrival at Kathmandu [1,350m/4,428ft]

 Day 16: Fly Lukla-Kathmandu

 We fly back to Kathmandu upon the completion of our long mountain journey.
 The early morning flight escorts us in Kathmandu.
 We can rest and relax throughout the day at hotel.
 If interested to take some gifts from Nepal for friends and relatives, we can visit to some nearby shops or venture out at Thamel for typical Nepalese goods.
 The shopping can be assisted by Himalayan Glacier's guides or we can do it ourself too.
-If fascinated to explore some other areas of Kathmandu we can take time to for that too!
-Finally, at the evening we will have to attend a reception celebration dinner together for successful completion of the Annapurna Sunrise and Everest View Trek!
-Overnight in Kathmandu.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.

 Day 17: Farewell Friend